oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 type.

-For example, the `Bearer` token type defined in this specification is utilized by simply including the access token string in the request:
+For example, the `Bearer` token type defined in this specification is utilized by including the access token string in the request:

     GET /resource/1 HTTP/1.1
     Host: example.com